Rik Mayall: Family

 Mayall married Scottish make-up artist Barbara Robbin in 1985, and the couple had three children.
 The couple met in 1981 while filming A Kick Up the Eighties and embarked on a secret affair.
 At the time, Mayall was in a long-term relationship with Lise Mayer.
-Upon discovering that Robbin was pregnant, Mayall left Mayer (who was also pregnant with his child at the time) while on a shopping trip with her and Ben Elton, and eloped with Robbin to Barbados.
-Mayer would later suffer a miscarriage.
+Upon discovering that Robbin was pregnant, Mayall left Mayer (who was also pregnant by him at the time) while on a shopping trip with her and Ben Elton, and eloped with Robbin to Barbados.
+Mayer later suffered a miscarriage.
 In a 2002 newspaper article, Mayall said that Mayer had since forgiven him.

-Political activism
+Activism

 Mayall twice publicly involved himself in political campaigns.
-In 2002, he dressed up as Adolf Hitler for a cinema advertisement opposing the United Kingdom abolishing its national currency the Pound sterling in favour of the Euro, as a part of its membership of the European Union.
-In the United Kingdom Alternative Vote Referendum of 2011, he appeared in a television broadcast for the 'No' campaign in character as Alan B'Stard to oppose the adoption of an alternative non-proportional electoral system for Westminster Parliamentary elections.
+In 2002, he dressed up as Adolf Hitler for a cinema advertisement opposing the United Kingdom abolishing the pound sterling in favour of the euro as a part of its membership of the European Union.
+In the United Kingdom Alternative Vote Referendum of 2011, he appeared in a television broadcast for the 'No' campaign in character as Alan B'Stard to oppose the adoption of an alternative proportional electoral system for Westminster Parliamentary elections.